Fluocinolone/hydroquinone/tretinoin: Active ingredients

-Corticosteroids have anti-metabolic effects on many cell sys-tems.They are cytotoxic or cytostatic for the epidermis anddecrease epidermal turnover.
+Corticosteroids have anti-metabolic effects on many cell systems.
+They are cytotoxic or cytostatic for the epidermis and decrease epidermal turnover.

 History

 Kligman formula consisting of 0.1% tretinoin, 5.0% hydroquinone, 0.1% dexamethasone, and hydrophilic ointment.
 The dermatologist gold-standard formula for treating hyperpigmentation is the Kligman formula, a prescription named after its inventor, dermatologist Dr. Albert Kligman.
 It was originally formulated in 1975 and has remained the most effective topical treatment formula for fading dark spots ever since.